Source: Kushner meeting with Russian bank exec was effort to 'engage with' Russia

 According to this source, neither of Kushner's meetings -- with the Russian ambassador Sergey Kislyak and with Russian banker Sergey Gorkov -- were about sanctions, which Russian banks have been lobbying against since they were imposed in 2014.

 These were "relationship meetings," the source said.
-In Kushner's meeting with Kislyak, this source adds, he asked him to "identify someone who would be a good intermediary as they were trying to figure out who the right person would be to engage with on Russia."
+In Kushner's meeting with Kislyak, the source added, Kushner asked Kislyak to "identify someone who would be a good intermediary as they were trying to figure out who the right person would be to engage with on Russia."

+The source said the transition team -- and Kushner in particular -- were looking for ways to establish a back channel to Putin, as they had done with other leaders during the transition.

+"In the transition they were looking to establish relationships with foreign leaders, and he took dozens of meetings," according to the source.
+Washington Post columnist David Ignatius first reported that Kushner was seeking a back channel to Putin.

-The ambassador suggested Gorkov, whom Russian President Vladimir Putin appointed in February 2016 as chairman of VneshEconomBank, a Russian state development bank that has been under US sanctions since July 2014.
+In their meeting, Kislyak suggested Kushner also meet with Gorkov, whom Russian President Vladimir Putin appointed in February 2016 as chairman of VneshEconomBank, a Russian state development bank that has been under US sanctions since July 2014.

 The bank, known as VEB, and its ties to the Russian government could have easily been identified in an internet search.
 But the Trump transition "had no mechanism for vetting anyone" and it was not done, the source said.